Mountain View Corridor: Implementation

 The environmental impact statement for the freeway was completed in November 2008, leaving funding for the highway as the biggest remaining obstacle.
 Previous proposals included raising the state fuel tax or tolling the new road as a public/private partnership, an issue that became highly contentious.
 Ultimately, the state legislature decided to issue bonds to fund the freeway, thereby committing future tax receipts to pay for it.
 The first phase of construction began in mid-2010 and finished by December 15, 2012.

-Construction on the spur that runs along 2100 North in Lehi's street grid and will connect the eventual freeway with Interstate 15 began in late 2010.
+Construction on the spur known as 2100 North, which will connect the eventual freeway with Interstate 15, began in late 2010.
 This spur, which initially travels as far west as Redwood Road (SR-68), opened September 24, 2011.
 During Phase Two, this spur will be extended further west to the future freeway.

 Construction on two miles of frontage roads in Herriman between Rosecrest Drive and 12600 South has been completed and this portion opened for traffic on June 2, 2012.
 An additional seven miles of frontage road is nearly complete and is anticipated to be open for use on October 13, 2012.
 These additional portions are will extend the usable roadway from Porter Rockwell Boulevard in Bluffdale north to the Old Bingham Highway in West Jordan.
 Six more miles of frontage road further north are also anticipated to be completed in late 2012.
 By the end of 2012 a total of fifteen miles of Phase One frontage roads, extending from Porter Rockwell Boulevard north to 5400 South in West Valley City, will be open for use, as well as associated bike lanes and trails.
 In 2016 the access to 5400 South (SR-173) completed, and construction continued northbound.

 While no specific time table has been given by UDOT for the remainder of the overall project, it is anticipated to be fully completed by 2030.